Paolo Di Canio: Sunderland sack head coach after 13 games

 Sunderland have sacked head coach Paolo Di Canio with the Black Cats bottom of the Premier League table.

-The 45-year-old Italian has won three of his 13 matches since being appointed in March and taken only one point from five league games this campaign.
+The 45-year-old Italian has won three of his 13 matches since in March and taken only one point from five league games this campaign.

 Sunderland said they will decide on Di Canio's successor in "due course".